 Leave Chile and return to Argentina, travelling across the dusty, windy altiplano.
 The long road takes us through the arid southern pampas and across the border to the turquoise waters of Lake Argentina and the town of Calafate.
 A spectacular drive west towards the mountains leads us to dynamic Moreno glacier.
 We may spot condors, rheas, eagles or flamingos en route, but the real star of the day is stunning Moreno Glacier, at the southern terminus of Glacier National Park.
 The southern continental ice field, the third largest on the planet (after Greenland and Antarctica) is the source of all the area's glaciers, including Moreno, Onelli, Viedma and Upsala.
 Moreno Glacier moves down from this massive river of frozen water, huge chunks of ice constantly crashing into the lake waters below.
 Very dynamic, Moreno is one of the very few advancing glaciers left in the world.
 It is simply enormous: 1 km (half a mile) wide and 60m (196 ft) high, it occasionally chokes off the narrow Canal de los Tempanos (Channel of Ice Bergs) creating a dam of ice through which the lake water eventually bursts in a spectacular display of force.
 If Buenos Aires is the heart of the country, Patagonia and the southern Pampas of Santa Cruz province are its soul.
 This is the very region we explore, trekking within Glacier National Park for the grand rewards of the trail.
 Hikes are moderate, with clearly marked & well-maintained trails, though there are some more challenging sections, and Parque Nacional Los Glaciares has some of the most spectacular natural sights you will see in your lifetime.

 Visit Perito Moreno Glacer in the morning before continuing on to the town of El Chalten, located in the north end of the park.
 Hikers and climbers from around the globe congregate here, waiting for good weather to undertake the challenges presented by nature.
 The atmosphere is laid back and the mountains and Beech forests here are very similar to Paine.
 The hikes to Laguna de Los Tres and Laguna Torre traverse spectacular glacial valleys to obtain awe-inspiring views of these peaks of ice and granite.
 From our base in the town we complete a full-day hike within Glacier National Park’s northern end, where granite pinnacles spiral upward into the sky from the third largest ice field on earth.
+We will provide you with all the tools you need: ice axes, crampons and safety lines, making sure you are very safe as you walk.
+No previous experience is required, and you will receive a full briefing on using the equipment.
 Hike to Laguna de Los Tres to fully appreciate majestic Cerro Fitzroy/Chaltén (3441 m/11286 ft), and enjoy one free day for optional activities including a hike to Laguna Torre for inspiring views of these magical peaks and glaciers.

 A short flight takes us to the southern-most city in the world: Ushuaia, situated on the island of Tierra del Fuego.
 “Ushuaia” actually means 'the bay facing westward' in the language of the original Yamana inhabitants.
 The town of 40 000 is also a major ski resort area for both alpine and cross-country skiers and offers magnificent hiking in Parque Nacional Tierra del Fuego, the only coastal national park in Argentina.
 Enjoy an optional cruise along the Beagle Channel (named after Darwin's expedition vessel) providing you with panoramic views of the scenery and the chance to spot marine animals and a variety of marine birds.
 Back on land there are various options, including bird watching, day hikes in Tierra del Fuego National Park, horseback riding and a visit to the ex-penal colony, disbanded in the 1940s.